 Branch Head, Planetary Systems Lab, NASA Goddard Space Flight Center

-- How to Build Rapport and Connection When You Meet New People
+- How to Build Trusted and Productive Collaborations

-- Seven Ways to be a More Confident, Compelling and Engaging Speaker
+- Become a More Confident, Compelling and Engaging Speaker

-- How to Interview Like a PRO – Communication Strategies to Land the Job
+- Interview Like a PRO – Communication Strategies to Land the Job

 September 10, 2021